CaioJMA/Karplus-Strong-sound-synthesizer/README.md

 $$

 <p align="justify">
-O sinal de saída $$y[n]$$ é dado por:
+The output signal $$y[n]$$ is given by:
 </p>

 $$
 y[n] =
 \begin{cases}
-\bar{x}[n], & \text{para } 0 \leq n < L \\
+\bar{x}[n], & \text{for } 0 \leq n < L \\
-\alpha \ \cdot y[n - L], & \text{para } n \geq L
+\alpha \ \cdot y[n - L], & \text{for } n \geq L
 \end{cases}
 $$

 <p align="justify">
-Neste contexto, $$\bar{x}[n]$$ representa o sinal de entrada de suporte finito (duração $$"L"$$) e $$α$$ controla o decaimento do sinal no laço de realimentação.
-Quando $$α = 1$$, o sinal se repete indefinidamente, enquanto valores de $$α < 1$$ resultam em um decaimento exponencial do sinal ao longo do tempo.
+In this context, $$\bar{x}[n]$$ represents the finite-support input signal (duration $$"L"$$), and $$α$$ controls the decay of the signal in the feedback loop.
+When $$α = 1$$, the signal repeats indefinitely, while values of $$α < 1$$ result in an exponential decay of the signal over time.
 </p>
 <p align="justify">
-A partir da implementação dos códigos MATLAB $$"RespImpulso"$$ e $$"RespMagnitudeFase"$$, é possível encontrar as Respostas ao Impulso, Magnitude $$|H(e^{j\omega})|$$ e Fase $$\theta(e^{j\omega})$$ para casos particulares de $$"L"$$ e $$α$$.
+From the implementation of the MATLAB codes $$"RespImpulso"$$ and $$"RespMagnitudeFase"$$, it is possible to obtain the Impulse Response, Magnitude $$|H(e^{j\omega})|$$, and Phase $$\theta(e^{j\omega})$$ for specific cases of $$"L"$$ and $$α$$.
 </p>

-# Síntese de Sinais
+# Signal Synthesis

 <p align="justify">
-Através do código MATLAB *"SintetizarSinais"*, obteve-se os sinais de uma Senoide, Triangular, Quadrada e Aleatória (com Distribuição Normal e Desvio Padrão igual a 1) com $$L = 100$$ amostras e 10 períodos.
-Enquanto que através do código MATLAB $$“TocarSinais”$$, é possível tocar os sinais sintetizados.
+Using the MATLAB code *"SintetizarSinais"*, we obtained signals of Sine, Triangle, Square, and Random (with Normal Distribution and Standard Deviation equal to 1) with $$L = 100$$ samples and 10 periods.
+Using the MATLAB code $$“TocarSinais”$$, it is possible to play the synthesized signals.
 </p>
 <p align="justify">
-Além idsso, através do código MATLAB $$"MagnitudeFaseSintetizado"$$, adquire-se as Respostas de Magnitude e Fase de cada um dos sinais sintetizados.
+Additionally, using the MATLAB code $$"MagnitudeFaseSintetizado"$$, the Magnitude and Phase Responses of each synthesized signal were obtained.
 </p>

-# Gerador de Tons e Escala Diatônica de Dó
+# Tone Generator and C Major Diatonic Scale

 <p align="justify">
-Através do código MATLAB $$"SinaisAleatorios"$$, obteve-se diferentes gráficos de Forma de Onda das notas Dó, Ré, Mi, Fá, Sol, Lá, Si dentro da base de Lá (220 Hz) simulando o efeito de cordas através da estimulação por um sinal aleatório.
-O sinal aleatório inicial desempenha um papel crucial no método de Karplus-Strong, que é amplamente utilizado para a síntese de sons de cordas em processamento digital de sinais.
-Este método simula a vibração de uma corda vibrante ao utilizar um filtro digital baseado em um buffer de amostras.
-O sinal aleatório inicial, frequentemente gerado a partir de uma sequência de valores aleatórios, é essencial porque representa a excitação inicial da corda, que imita as vibrações complexas e desordenadas que ocorrem quando uma corda é percutida ou dedilhada.
-Dessa forma, através do código MATLAB $$"EscalaDiatonicaDo"$$, é possível tocar os sinais das notas da Escala Diatônica de Dó Maior na 3ª Oitava.
+Using the MATLAB code $$"SinaisAleatorios"$$, we obtained different waveform plots of the notes C, D, E, F, G, A, B within the A base (220 Hz), simulating the effect of strings through excitation by a random signal.
+The initial random signal plays a crucial role in the Karplus-Strong method, which is widely used for string sound synthesis in digital signal processing.
+This method simulates the vibration of a plucked string by using a digital filter based on a sample buffer.
+The initial random signal, often generated from a sequence of random values, is essential because it represents the initial excitation of the string, imitating the complex and chaotic vibrations that occur when a string is plucked or struck.
+Thus, using the MATLAB code $$"EscalaDiatonicaDo"$$, it is possible to play the notes of the C Major Diatonic Scale in the 3rd Octave.
 </p>

-# A Interface Gráfica
+# Graphical Interface

 <p align="justify">
-A interface gráfica, presente no arquivo $$“InterfaceGrafica”$$, desenvolvida em MATLAB utilizando o App Designer tem como objetivo facilitar a interação do usuário com o algoritmo de Karplus-Strong, permitindo a geração e manipulação das sete notas da escala diatônica de Dó maior na terceira oitava.
-A interface é composta por botões correspondentes a cada uma das notas (Dó, Ré, Mi, Fá, Sol, Lá, Si), os quais, ao serem pressionados, ativam a reprodução da nota correspondente através de um algoritmo de síntese de som.
+The graphical interface, present in the $$“InterfaceGrafica”$$ file, developed in MATLAB using the App Designer, aims to facilitate user interaction with the Karplus-Strong algorithm, allowing the generation and manipulation of the seven notes of the C Major Diatonic Scale in the third octave.
+The interface consists of buttons corresponding to each of the notes (C, D, E, F, G, A, B), which, when pressed, trigger the playback of the corresponding note through a sound synthesis algorithm.
 </p>
 <p align="justify">
-Além dos botões das notas, a interface inclui dois controles numéricos (spinners), que permitem ao usuário ajustar a duração e o volume de cada nota.
-O controle de duração define o tempo em segundos pelo qual a nota será reproduzida, enquanto o controle de volume ajusta a amplitude do som, influenciando diretamente a intensidade percebida.
+In addition to the note buttons, the interface includes two numeric controls (spinners) that allow the user to adjust the duration and volume of each note.
+The duration control sets the time in seconds for which the note will be played, while the volume control adjusts the amplitude of the sound, directly influencing the perceived loudness.
 </p>